-CliftonLarsonAllen LLP (CLA) conducted a performance audit of the United States Department of Veterans Affairs (VA) compliance with the Federal Information Security Modernization Act of 2014 (FISMA) for the fiscal year (FY) ended September 30, 2020.
+CliftonLarsonAllen LLP (CLA) conducted a performance audit of the United States Department of Veterans Affairs (VA) compliance with the Federal Information Security Modernization Act of 2014 (FISMA) for the fiscal year (FY) ended September 30, 2021.
 The objective of this audit was to determine the extent to which VA's information security program and practices comply with FISMA requirements, Department of Homeland Security (DHS) reporting requirements, and applicable Office of Management and Budget (OMB) and National Institute of Standards and Technology (NIST) information security guidelines.
 The audit included the testing of selected management, technical, and operational controls outlined in NIST's Special Publication 800-53, Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations.

-Our audit was performed in accordance with Generally Accepted Government Auditing Standards.
+Our audit was performed in accordance with generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.

-Our procedures were designed to respond to the FISMA-related questions outlined in the OMB template for the Inspectors General and evaluate the VA information security program's compliance with FISMA and applicable NIST information security guidelines, as defined in our audit program.
-The audit included the evaluation of 48 selected major applications and general support systems hosted at 24 VA facilities that support the National Cemetery Administration, the Veterans Benefits Administration, and the Veterans Health Administration lines of business.
-Audit fieldwork occurred during the period April 2020 through October 2020.
+Our procedures were designed to respond to the FISMA-related questions outlined in the OMB template for the Inspectors General and evaluate VA's information security program's compliance with FISMA and applicable NIST information security guidelines, as defined in our audit program.
+The audit included the evaluation of 50 selected major applications and general support systems hosted at 24 VA facilities and on the VA Enterprise Cloud that support the National Cemetery Administration, the Veterans Benefits Administration, and the Veterans Health Administration lines of business.
+Audit fieldwork occurred during the period April 2021 through October 2021.